Toric geometry of path signature varieties: The rough Veronese variety

+Then we take $M_{n+1}:= A+B$.
+The only nontrivial property we have to show is point $2$.
+If a given subset $S$ of entries contains the lower right entry, then it may only contain the elements from the last row or column, as otherwise the sum of elements would exceed $k_{n+1}$.
+If it additionally contains $n^2+x$, then it must contain only the smallest elements left: that is those from the last column.
+If it does not contain $n^2+x$ then it must contain the largest elements left: those from the last row.

-We notice that at this point we are not allowed to use the inductive assumption on $M_n$.
-Indeed, although we know that the induced partition of $\lambda M_n$ has correct sum, we do not know that each induced multiset has exactly $n$ elements.
-However, we know that the multisets induced on $B $ must sum up exactly to $n+1$.
-This implies that each of the first $n$ elements of the last column (if $\{r_{1,j}\}_j$ was the last row) or last row (if $\{r_{1,j}\}_j$ was the last column) must belong to a different multiset $\{r_{i,j}\}_j$.
-Hence, there is precisely one such element in each such multiset.
-It follows that in each $\{r_{i,j}\}_j$ there are precisely $n$ elements from the upper left $n\times n$ submatrix of $M_{n+1}$.
-Hence, by induction, the induced partition of $\lambda M_n$ is the same as a partition by columns or by rows.
-Suppose it is a partition by columns.
-It is only compatible with a partition of $M_{n+1}$ by extending it by $n$.
-Further, looking at $B$, each partition must contain exactly one $n$ and one $1$.
-Thus, the considered partition is the same as the one given by columns.
-The argument for a row partition is similar. \end{proof} \end{lemma} Thanks to Lemma \ref{lem: magic square}, we are now able to produce instances of $\RR_{d,k,m}$ generated in arbitrarily high degree. \begin{proposition} For every $n\ge 3$ and every $d\geq 2$, there exist $k,m\in\N$ such that $k\ge m$ and the ideal of $\RR_{d,k,m}$ is not generated in degree $n$. \begin{proof} By Lemma \ref{lem: magic square}, there exists $k\in\N$ and a rigid $k$-square matrix $M$ of size $(n+1)\times(n+1)$.
+Hence, from now on we assume that $S$ does not contain the $(n+1,n+1)$ entry of $M_{n+1}$.
+As $\sum_{s\in S} s= x$ modulo $\lambda$ and $x\gg n$ we see that $S$ must contain precisely one element from last row or column.
+As the sum of $n$ elements of the upper left $n\times n$ submatrix of $B$ is much larger then $-\lambda$ and much smaller than $\lambda$ we see that the corresponding elements of $A$ must sum to $\lambda k_n$.
+By inductive assumption $S$ must contain a row or a columns of $A$.
+Each such row or column can only be uniquely completed to a row or column of $M_{n+1}$, as all the entries in the last row and column are distinct. \end{proof} \end{lemma} Thanks to Lemma \ref{lem: magic square}, we are now able to produce instances of $\RR_{d,k,m}$ generated in arbitrarily high degree. \begin{proposition} For every $n\ge 3$ and every $d\geq 2$, there exist $k,m\in\N$ such that $k\ge m$ and the ideal of $\RR_{d,k,m}$ is not generated in degree $n$. \begin{proof} By Lemma \ref{lem: magic square}, there exists $k\in\N$ and a rigid $k$-square matrix $M$ of size $(n+1)\times(n+1)$.
 Let $m$ be the largest entry of $M$.
 By Theorem \ref{thm:toricR}, the ideal $I$ of $\RR_{d,k,m}$ is the kernel of the ring homomorphism

 sending $y_\alpha$ to the weighted monomial $\alpha$.

 For every $i\in\{1,\dots,m\}$, fix once and for all a variable of weight $i$.
 This means that we fix a length $i$ Lyndon word $w$ and we associate to $i$ the variable $x_w$.
 For every $j\in\{1,\dots,n+1\}$, consider the monomial $\alpha_j$ defined by the product of $n+1$ variables $x_w$ whose weights are the entries of the $j$-th row of $M$.
 By construction, this monomial has weighted degree $k$ and therefore $\alpha_1,\dots,\alpha_{n+1}\in A$.
 In a similar way, we can consider the monomials $\beta_1,\dots,\beta_{n+1}$ defined by the columns of $M$.
 We define